ekg98/Cbook/README.md

 # Cbook
-K&amp;R C book programs and exercises
+K&R C book programs and exercises

+These are the exercises and programs I have been working on since the beginning of the year 2018.
+I will keep adding programs as long as my interest in C continues.

+Thanks.